 How to Remove a Column by Name in R using dplyr

 In the first delete a column in R example, we are going to drop one column by its name.
 To delete a column by the column name is quite easy using dplyr and select.
 First, we are going to use the

-select() function and we put in the name of the dataframe from which we want to delete a column.
-In the code example below, we are going to drop the height column.
+select() function and we will use the name of the dataframe from which we want to delete a column as first argument.
+Here’s how to remove a column with the

 How to Drop a Column by Index in R using dplyr